NaderNemati/ecg-multilabel-classifier/README.md

 Two notebooks are available for creating training and testing yaml files based on the data splitting performed with the `create_data_csvs.py` script: [Yaml files of database-wise split for training and testing](/notebooks/2_physionet_DBwise_yaml_files.ipynb) and [Yaml files of stratified split for training and testing](/notebooks/2_physionet_stratified_yaml_files.ipynb).
 Be sure to perform the data splitting first.

-1) To split the data for the model to use in training and testing, you'll need the following command
+1) For splitting the data into training and testing sets for model usage, employ the subsequent command.

 ```
 python create_data_csvs.py
 ```

-where `create_data_csvs.py` splits the data using either stratified split or database-wise split.
-On stratified run, `create_data_csvs.py` uses the implementation of `MultilabelStratifiedShuffleSplit` from `iterative-stratification` package.
-It makes csv files of the data splits which consists of a training set and a validation set.
-These csv files are later used in the training phase of the model, and have the columns `path` (path for ECG recording in .mat format), `age` , `gender` and all the diagnoses in SNOMED CT codes used as labels in the classification.
-Csv files of test data are also created.
-Database-wise split uses the structure of the directory where the data is loaded from.
+Utilizing the create_data_csvs.py script, you can partition the data through either a stratified split approach or a database-wise split method.
+In the case of stratified division, the script employs the MultilabelStratifiedShuffleSplit function from the iterative-stratification package.
+This process generates CSV files containing distinct training and validation sets.
+These CSV files are subsequently employed during the model's training phase, featuring columns such as path (indicating the ECG recording's file path in .mat format), age, gender, and all relevant diagnoses represented by SNOMED CT codes, which serve as labels for classification.
+Additionally, the script also generates CSV files for the test data.
+Conversely, the database-wise split strategy leverages the inherent directory structure from which the data is sourced.

 The main structure of csv files are as follows: